Peter Blackman: Arts career

 In 1949, American entertainer and civil rights leader Paul Robeson toured Britain, during which the CPGB suggested that Blackman organise Robeson's tours and that the two black civil rights activists travel together.
-Blackman accompanied Robeson on his travels across Europe, and the two attended the World Peace Congress in Paris where Blackman met American black civil rights leader, W. E. B. Du Bois.
-Blackman wrote the long poem My Song Is For All (Published by Lawrence & Wishart, 1952), during these travels across Europe after being inspired by his visit to the site of the Warsaw Ghetto.
+Blackman accompanied Robeson on his travels across Europe, and the two attended the World Peace Congress in Paris, France, where Blackman met American black civil rights leader, W. E. B. Du Bois.
+Blackman wrote the long poem My Song Is For All (published by Lawrence & Wishart, 1952), during these travels across Europe, after being inspired by his visit to the site of the Warsaw Ghetto.

-In homage to fellow communist and civil rights leader Claudia Jones, Blackman wrote In Memory of Claudia Jones, and in a tribute to the Soviet Red Army wrote Stalingrad.
+In homage to fellow communist and civil rights leader Claudia Jones, Blackman wrote "In Memory of Claudia Jones", and in a tribute to the Soviet Red Army wrote "Stalingrad".

-In 1979, Blackman read his poem Stalingrad (about the Soviet Union's fight against Nazi Germany during the Battle of Stalingrad) to an enthusiastic audience that included Jack Dash, a famous communist trade unionist and leader of many British dock workers.
-After hearing Blackman perform Stalingrad, the musician Robert Wyatt, convinced him to record it.
-Blackman's recording of his poem Stalingrad was the B-side of Wyatt's 1981 single Stalin Wasn't Stallin', a cover of a Golden Gate Jubilee Quartet song that was originally released in the 1940s during World War II, a song Wyatt covered to remind the Western world that while they were that although they were foes of the Soviets during the Cold War during the 1980s, they were allies of them against the bigger enemy of the Nazis during World War II in the 1940s when the Golden Gate Jubilee Quartet wrote and recorded the original Stalin Wasn't Stallin'", the lyrics of which includes praise to the Soviet people and especially Joseph Stalin (then Soviet leader and namesake of the city of Stalingrad, where the battle took place) for their deeds during the Nazi invasion of their country.
-Blackman's poem Stalingrad was included to further drive the message home.
-Stalingrad later ended up on the album Nothing Can Stop Us in 1982 which compiled Wyatt's singles from the early 1980s.
+In 1979, Blackman read his poem "Stalingrad" (about the Soviet Union's fight against Nazi Germany during the Battle of Stalingrad) to an enthusiastic audience that included Jack Dash, a famous communist trade unionist and leader of many British dock workers.
+After hearing Blackman perform "Stalingrad", the musician Robert Wyatt convinced him to record it.
+Blackman's recording of "Stalingrad" was the B-side of Wyatt's 1981 single "Stalin Wasn't Stallin'", a cover of a Golden Gate Jubilee Quartet song that was originally released in the 1940s during World War II.
+Wyatt covered the song to remind the Western world that although they were foes of the Soviets during the Cold War during the 1980s, they had been their allies against the bigger enemy of the Nazis during World War II in the 1940s, when the Golden Gate Jubilee Quartet wrote and recorded the original "Stalin Wasn't Stallin'", the lyrics including praise for the Soviet people and especially Joseph Stalin (then Soviet leader and namesake of the city of Stalingrad, where the battle took place) for their deeds during the Nazi invasion of their country.
+Blackman's poem "Stalingrad" was included to further drive the message home.
+"Stalingrad" later ended up on the album Nothing Can Stop Us (1982), which compiled Wyatt's singles from the early 1980s.

 Death and legacy

 Blackman died in 1993.
-After his death a book containing a collection of his works titled Footprints was published.
+After his death, a book containing a collection of his works, titled Footprints, was published.

-In 1994 a conference was held in honour of Blackman, attended by teachers, local historians, activists and students.
+In 1994, a conference was held in honour of Blackman, attended by teachers, local historians, activists and students.